nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The class `UserProfileWindow` is responsible for displaying the User Profile Window.
-It is showed only when the user either uses the keyboard shortcut, `Command/Control + P`, or clicks on the User Profile located in the top right in the Menu Bar.
+It is shown when the user either uses the keyboard shortcut, `Command/Control + P`, or clicks on the User Profile located in the top right in the Menu Bar.
 It is facilitated by `UserProfileWindow.fxml` and `UserProfileWindow.css`.
-The `.fxml` file is responsible for the layout of the various components in this window, and the `.css` file add a style, and enhances the overall Ui.
+The `.fxml` file is responsible for the layout of the various components in this window, and the `.css` file adds a style and enhances the overall UI.

 The `UserProfileWindow` class extends `UiPart<Stage>`.

-This window can only be viewed when the app has successfully started up, and has the valid User Credentials.
+This window can only be viewed when the app has successfully started up and has valid User Credentials.

 This window is initialized when the `MainWindow` is initialized.
-Basically, it is initialized in the `MainWindow` constructor.
+It is initialized in the `MainWindow` constructor.
 This window, to be seen, has to be triggered as an event by the user.
 The `MainWindow` class has a method `handleUserProfileWindow()`, which is responsible for displaying this window.